-I had to do something I absolutely hate doing last year – I broke up with a client.
+I had to do something I absolutely hate doing.
+I broke up with a client.

-It doesn’t happen very often, in fact, it’s been YEARS since I last felt the need to cut the cord and end the engagement early.
+It doesn’t happen very often.
+In fact, it’s been YEARS since I last felt the need to cut the cord and end an engagement early.

 Luckily I was able to back out gracefully before any real work began, but with that said, it’s still an inconvenience for all parties involved and something that should be avoided at all costs.